maxhr-0x90/TSaMP-Hugo/content/posts/quest/0x0002-tm/index.md

 possibilities :sunglasses:.
 On each cell there is a symbol from a predefined alphabet with no limitations.
 So no more of that weak and flimsy binary, you can now enjoy the new and improved {♛, ♫, ©, ඞ} alphabet, and more !
-Though, I'll admit it, for most cases binary is just fine.
+Though, I'll admit it, for all cases, with some encoding trickery, binary is just fine.

 Now onto the plat de résistance.
 Say goodbye to your obsolete CPU and hello to the reading and writing apparatus of the machine, somberly called: the head.
 The head